Paul Marshall (investor): Career

 Marshall co-founded Marshall Wace LLP, now one of Europe's largest hedge fund groups, in 1997 together with financier Ian Wace, and serves as chairman of the company.
 At the time of its founding, Marshall Wace was one of the first hedge funds in London.
 The company started with $50 million, half of which was from George Soros, and the other half from family and friends.

 Funds managed by Marshall Wace have won multiple investment awards and the company has become one of the world's leading managers of equity long/short strategies.
 Marshall Wace manages over $50 billion and has offices globally.
 Prior to founding Marshall Wace, Marshall worked for Mercury Asset Management, the fund management arm of S. G. Warburg & Co.

 Marshall was lead non-executive director at the Department for Education with responsibility for the Union from 2013 to 2016.

 He is a member of the Hedge Fund Standards Board.

-In 2017, he told the Financial Times in an interview that he had no intention of leaving Marshall Wace in order to stand as an MP.